 Alexander J. Denner, Ph.D. has served as a director since May 2009 and Chairman of the Company's Board of Directors since July 2009.
-Dr. Denner serves as Managing Director of entities affiliated with Carl C. Icahn, including Icahn Partners LP, Icahn Partners Master Fund LP, Icahn Partners Master Fund III LP and Icahn Partners Master Fund III LP.
-Icahn Partners LP, Icahn Partners Master Fund LP, Icahn Partners Master Fund III LP and Icahn Partners Master Fund III, all of which are private investment funds.
+Dr. Denner serves as Managing Director of entities affiliated with Carl C. Icahn, including Icahn Partners LP, Icahn Partners Master Fund LP, Icahn Partners Master Fund II LP and Icahn Partners Master Fund III LP.
+Icahn Partners LP, Icahn Partners Master Fund LP, Icahn Partners Master Fund III, all of which are private investment funds.
 Dr. Denner has served in this position since August 2006.
 From April 2005 to May 2006, Dr. Denner served as a portfolio manager specializing in healthcare investments for Viking Global Investors.
 Previously Dr. Denner served in a variety of roles at Morgan Stanley, beginning in 1996, including as portfolio manager of healthcare and biotechnology mutual funds.
 Dr. Denner was the Chairman of the Executive Committee of ImClone Systems Incorporated, a publicly-traded biopharmaceutical company, and served as a director from 2006 until ImClone was purchased in 2008.
-He served as a director of Adventrx Pharmaceuticals, Inc., a publicly-traded biopharmaceutical company, from 2006 to 2009.
-In addition, Dr. Denner has served as a director of Biogen Idec Inc., a publicly-traded biopharmaceutical company, since 2009 and Amylin Pharmaceuticals, Inc., a publicly-traded biopharmaceutical company, since 2009.
+He served as a director of Biogen Idec Inc., a publicly-traded biopharmaceutical company, since 2009 and Amylin Pharmaceuticals, Inc., a publicly-traded biopharmaceutical company, since 2009.
 Dr. Denner received his S.B. degree from the Massachusetts Institute of Technology and his M.S., M.Phil. and Ph.D. degrees from Yale University.